 Step 8: Decision Completion

-Many disabled veterans find the VA application process frustrating, confusing or both.
+Many disabled veterans find the VA application process frustrating, confusing, or both.
 The paperwork is often complicated, and denied applications take a heavy toll, both emotionally and financially.
 Veterans often cannot afford delayed benefits and struggle to find the strength to appeal their denied disability benefits claims.
 Having an attorney file your claim is the best way to maximize any monthly benefits the VA owes you.

-Need help with your initial veterans benefits application or preparing to appeal an unfavorable decision?
+Need help with your initial veterans benefits application or preparing to appeal a denial?
 Then you may qualify for legal assistance.
 This legal assistance comes in the form of a free phone call from an experienced veterans’ advocate near you.
 It’s the best and fastest way to get professional claim help without leaving your house.
-Best of all, this free phone consultation doesn’t obligate you to do anything else.
-Click the button below to start your free online benefits evaluation now!
+Best of all, this free phone call doesn’t require you to do anything else.